rpeszek/crud-ex-frontend-elm/README.md

 * Would like to see
    * more stable language API
    * package manager working with ported (JS FFI) projects
-   * language polymorphism (is it FP if I cannot define classic denotational abstractions?
-How about laws and proof obligation?)
+   * language polymorphism (is it FP without denotational abstractions? laws? proof obligations?)